Be a Smart Gardener

 - Mow at the highest setting to promote deep roots, avoid grub damage and crowd out weeds.

-- Mulch leaves and grass clippings into the lawn to recycle nutrients.
+- Mulch leaves and grass clippings into lawn to recycle nutrients.

-- Select native or well-adapted plants, trees and shrubs to simplify meeting the plant’s needs.
+- Select well-adapted or native plants, trees and shrubs to simplify meeting the plant’s needs.

 - Don’t guess, soil test to ensure an effective balance of nutrients.

 - Learn how to test and build smart soils.

 - Select the right vegetables for your location.
 Sunlight, water and good soil are essential for growing good vegetables.